Samsung/tizen-docs/docs/tizen-distribution/validation/tizen-validation-policy.md

        - Any advertisement must consistent with age rating of its application. (e.g. application for all ages should not contain advertisement for 18+.)
     3. Application must not include any type of illegal substance, activity or service which can mislead or deceive users.
     4. Application must not include any type of Push advertisement.
     5. Please note that you should declare clearly and accurately use of In app Ad in the Tizen Seller Office.
-When registering your app to the Tizen seller office, you’ll be asked whether your app contains In App Ad.
+When registering your app to the Tizen seller office, you'll be asked whether your app contains In App Ad.
 Even you indicate that your app does not contain In App Ad but it has ad functionality or displays any ads, your app will be rejected.
 Any information on  application misleading users will be rejected.